hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor_custom_https_configuration.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 6 hours) Used when creating a Custom Https Configuration.
+* `create` - (Defaults to 6 hours) Used when creating a Custom HTTPS Configuration.
-* `update` - (Defaults to 6 hours) Used when updating a Custom Https Configuration.
+* `update` - (Defaults to 6 hours) Used when updating a Custom HTTPS Configuration.
-* `read` - (Defaults to 5 minutes) Used when retrieving a Custom Https Configuration.
+* `read` - (Defaults to 5 minutes) Used when retrieving a Custom HTTPS Configuration.
-* `delete` - (Defaults to 6 hours) Used when deleting a Custom Https Configuration.
+* `delete` - (Defaults to 6 hours) Used when deleting a Custom HTTPS Configuration.

 ## Import

-Front Door Custom Https Configurations can be imported using the `resource id` of the Front Door Custom Https Configuration, e.g.
+Front Door Custom HTTPS Configurations can be imported using the `resource id` of the Front Door Custom HTTPS Configuration, e.g.

 ```shell
 terraform import azurerm_frontdoor_custom_https_configuration.example_custom_https_1 /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/mygroup1/providers/Microsoft.Network/frontDoors/frontdoor1/customHttpsConfiguration/endpoint1